 Introduction

+Beginning June 1, 2018, certain resources, formerly classified as Demand Resources are allowed to participate in the ISO New England markets as energy-only resources.
+The change results in new terms that will be used to represent energy-only versus capacity resources.
+In this document the undefined terms demand resource (DR) or passive demand resource (passive DR) will be used generically to mean demand-side resources while the proper terms will be used when more specificity is required.

-Through the Forward Capacity Market (FCM), Demand Resources (DR) can be procured to provide capacity and have future commitments similar to that of a generator.
+Through the Forward Capacity Market (FCM), Demand Capacity Resources (DCR) can be procured to provide capacity and have future commitments similar to that of a generator.
 In order to reflect their impact on the system, these resources need to be modeled appropriately and consistently.
-This document provides guidelines for the modeling of Demand Resources in the various analyses conducted.
+This document provides guidelines for the modeling of Demand Capacity Resources in the various analyses conducted.

-Additionally, the ISO publishes an Energy Efficiency (EE) forecast in the annual 10-year Capacity Energy Loads and Transmission (CELT) forecast.
-The EE forecast recognizes projected investment in energy efficiency through state-sponsored demand side management.
-The forecast covers the years in the 10-year load forecast horizon which are not covered by the cleared Forward Capacity Auction (FCA) commitment periods.
-For long-range analysis beyond the horizon of the last cleared FCA, the EE forecast is utilized in the study, when appropriate.
+Additionally, the ISO publishes an Energy Efficiency (EE) 10-year forecast in the annual ISO New England Forecast Report of Capacity, Energy, Loads, and Transmission (CELT).
+The EE forecast recognizes projected investment in energy efficiency through state-sponsored demand side management, covering the 10-year load forecast horizon.
+For long-range analysis, the EE forecast is utilized in the study, when appropriate.

-The discussions below are to be used in conjunction with the DR base case assumptions chart for modeling DR in the various base cases.

 Demand Resources Overview

-Demand Resources are installed measures that result in verifiable reductions in end-use consumption of electricity on the New England power system.
-There are currently two categories of DR in the FCM: Passive Demand Resources (Passive DR) and Active Demand Resources (Active DR).
+Demand resources (DR) are installed measures that result in verifiable reductions in end-use consumption of electricity on the New England power system.
+There are currently three categories of DR in the FCM: On-Peak Demand Resources, Seasonal Peak Demand Resources (On-Peak Demand Resources and Seasonal Peak Demand Resources are together also called passive Demand Capacity Resources or passive DCR) and Active Demand Capacity Resources (ADCR).

-Passive DR
+Passive Demand Capacity Resources

+Passive DCR can be classified as two different types, On-Peak DR and Seasonal Peak DR. On-Peak DR and Seasonal Peak DR reduce their energy demand (MW) during peak hours and are non-dispatchable.

+On-Peak Demand Resources are qualified in the FCM based on their load reduction during summer on-peak hours (1:00pm – 5:00pm in June, July, and August) and winter on-peak hours (5:00pm – 7:00pm in December and January).

+Seasonal Peak Demand Resources are qualified in the FCM based on their load reduction during non-holiday weekdays when the real-time system hourly load is equal to or greater than 90% of the most recent “50/50” system peak load forecast for the applicable summer or winter season.

-Passive DR reduce their energy demand (MW) during peak hours and are non-dispatchable.
-Passive DR can be composed of three types of measures: Energy Efficiency, Load Management, and Distributed Generation.
+On-Peak DR and Seasonal Peak DR can be composed of three types of measures: Energy Efficiency, Load Management, and Distributed Generation.

-Energy Efficiency involves installing more efficient equipment to achieve a continuous and permanent reduction in energy use.
+Energy Efficiency involves installing more efficient equipment to achieve a continuous and permanent reduction in energy use while delivering a comparable or improved level of end-use service.
 Such equipment can include the use of more efficient lighting, motors, refrigeration, HVAC equipment and control systems, and industrial process equipment.
-A significant portion of the Passive DR is composed of energy efficiency.
+A significant portion of the On-Peak and Seasonal Peak DR is composed of energy efficiency.

 Load Management involves measures, systems, or strategies by end-use customers to curtail their electrical usage during peak hours or shift electrical use to off-peak hours which reduce the amount of capacity needed during peak hours.